Frequently Asked Questions

 Does SKMC offer a formal post-baccalaureate course of study?

-SKMC does not offer a formal post-baccalaureate course of study, but the Jefferson College of Biomedical Sciences does offer a Post-Bacculaureate Pre-Professional Program for individuals seeking to complete their basic science requirements in order to prepare for entrance to medical school.
+SKMC does not offer a formal post-baccalaureate course of study, but the Jefferson College of Life Sciences does offer a Post-Bacculaureate Pre-Professional Program for individuals seeking to complete their basic science requirements in order to prepare for entrance to medical school.

 Tracking your Application